FloridaIslandNFT/.github/whitepaper.md

    All 1,000 tokens are identical in terms of base rights, with random assignments of special boosts.

 2. **Boost Tokens** :sparkles:
-   Though minted under the same contract, these tokens carry additional attributes to track Island Stay or Revenue Boost privileges.
+   Though minted under the same contract, these tokens carry additional attributes to track Island Stay, Revenue Boost privileges, or Event Discount entitlements.

 ### **6.2 Admin Interface** :computer: